ellersoft/Ellersoft.SignalR/README.md

 # Ellersoft.SignalR

-This project is a wrapper over the Microsoft.SignalR implementation which simplifies the process of using SignalR.
+This project is a wrapper over the Microsoft SignalR implementation which simplifies the process of using SignalR.

 To get started: